SciCompMod/memilio/.github/pull_request_template.md

 Please briefly list the changes made:

-[Describe here in 2-3 lines.
+[Describe here in 2–3 lines.
 For details, reference to issues to avoid redundant information.]

-## Merge Request - GuideLine Checklist
+## Merge Request - Guideline Checklist

 - *Check our [git workflow](https://github.com/DLR-SC/memilio/wiki/git-workflow) before opening a Pull request/Merge request.*
-- *Request a reviewer when your work is ready to review, before this please use the draft feature.*
+- *Request a reviewer when your work is ready to review, before this, please use the draft feature.*

 ### Checks by code author